 La Cueva del Esplendor – a hike on private land through caves that cuts into the rock, revealing waterfalls.
 Depending on the season, it’s possible to rappel down this cave.
 Unfortunately, these lands have been closed to the public due to erosion.
 So, it’s unlikely this hike is available, although it’s worth asking when you arrive!

 La Camino de la Herrera – Part of this hike you can do without a guide, with a hike up the La Garrucha (the old wooden cable car).
 You can do a more in-depth tour with Jardín Ecotours that include touring the nature reserve and waterfalls.
 The extensive hike is about 3-4 hours.
-We wouldn’t recommend the cable car; it really doesn’t look safe!
-(Others have tried it and lived though.)
+We didn't ride the cable car but the locals assure us its safe.
+(Others have tried it with no issues)

 Cristo Rey Hill – This is a hike up to the big Christ statue to see spectacular views of the town.(see details further in this post)